-You’ve heard about peaberry beans in Kona coffee, so you know that this is a kind of special coffee, when only one bean (instead of two) is growing inside of one coffee cherry.
+You’ve heard about peaberry beans in Kona coffee, so you know that this is a kind of special coffee when only one bean (instead of two) is growing inside of one coffee cherry.
 Such beans are usually small and round with a cleft in the middle and they have more saturated and bright aroma and taste.

 Peaberry is quite rare and it takes only 5% of all harvested coffee beans in Tanzania.
 Also, it should be sorted by hands from regular beans, thus it requires more labor costs involvement.
 This aspect affects the price significantly.

-- The high content of caffeine, polysaccharides and organic acids makes this coffee variety not only delicious and fragrant, but also an effective natural stimulator.
+- The high content of caffeine, polysaccharides and organic acids makes this coffee variety not only delicious and fragrant but also an effective natural stimulator.

 Also during our research, we’ve found that many experts believe that Tanzania Peaberry coffee deserves to be called one of the best varieties in the world.
 We believe they can’t be wrong!

 This is one of the world’s most famous coffees – Geisha from Panama.
 This rare variety is grown on the reputable coffee farm Hacienda la Esmeralda, located on the slopes of Baru volcano (1400 – 1700 meters above sea level) in Western Panama.

-Producers of Geisha la Esmeralda coffee are very serious about the beans processing and are seeking to preserve the taste created by nature.
-And, in reality, they do it perfectly well: Panama Geisha coffee was repeatedly recognized as the most outstanding one, and won a lot of coffee tasting awards in such nominations as:
+Producers of Geisha la Esmeralda coffee are very serious about the processing of the beans and are seeking to preserve the taste created by nature.
+And, in reality, they do it perfectly well: Panama Geisha coffee was repeatedly recognized as the most outstanding one and won a lot of coffee tasting awards in such nominations as:

 When this variety was first evaluated by international coffee experts in 2004 at Panama’s Best Coffee competition, one of the cuppers exclaimed: “God in a cup!” and now this phrase always accompanies this exclusive coffee.